EKS Default Namespace Deletion Incident Response Guide

 5. Prevention Strategies

-Kubernetes Admission Controllers can prevent accidental deletion of critical resources.
+Kubernetes Admission Controllers can proactively block deletion of critical resources.
 Here we introduce an example using Kyverno.

 apiVersion: kyverno.io/v1